riccio8/ThreatLab/README.md

 ## Description

-This repository contains tools and libraries for security written in Assembly, Go (Golang), C++, and Python designed for process and memory analysis, vulnerability detection, and defense against various types of exploits.
+This repository contains tools and libraries for security written in Assembly, Go (Golang), C++, yara and Python designed for process and memory analysis, vulnerability detection, and defense against various types of exploits.
 The project includes DLL files, DOS utilities, and other low-level tools for analyzing system internals, processes, and memory states.

 ## Features